(A) Terms of website use

 Information about us

-www.active-x.co.uk and the Active X Health app are services operated by Active X Clinics Ltd (“We”).
+www.active-x.co.uk is operated Active X Clinics Ltd (“We”).
 We are registered in Scotland under company number SC246156 and have our registered office at 21b Coates Crescent, Edinburgh, EH3 7AF.
 This is also our main trading address.

-The contents of the Active X Website and Active X Health Mobile App, such as text, graphics, images, information obtained from Active X Health’s advisers, and other material contained on the Active X Health App (“Content”) are for informational purposes only and we make no representations, warranties or guarantees, whether express or implied, that the content within our app or on our site is accurate, complete or up to date.
+The contents of the Active X Backs Website, such as text, graphics, images, chatobt, ebooks, podcasts, videos and information obtained from Active X Clinic’s advisers (“Content”), are for informational purposes only and we make no representations, warranties or guarantees, whether express or implied, that the Content on our site is accurate, complete or up to date.
 The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
-Never disregard professional medical advice or delay in seeking it because of something you have read/heard on the Active X Health Site or app!
+Never disregard professional medical advice or delay in seeking it because of something you have read/heard on the Active X Backs Site!

-Visitors to the site who wish to use any of the paid services and features offered by our app must register.
+Visitors to the site who wish to use any of the paid services and features offered by us must register.
 The information provided as part of the registration process must be true, accurate and current and must be updated if any of the information changes.

 Jurisdiction and applicable law

-Those who choose to access this site or app from other locations are responsible for compliance with local laws if and to the extent local laws are applicable.
-This site or the app is not directed to any person in any jurisdiction where (by reason of that person’s nationality, residence or otherwise) the publication or availability of this site or the app is prohibited.
-Persons to whom such restrictions apply must not access this site or the app.
+Those who choose to access this site and its services from other locations are responsible for compliance with local laws if and to the extent local laws are applicable.
+This site or the app is not directed to any person in any jurisdiction where (by reason of that person’s nationality, residence or otherwise) the publication or availability of this site is prohibited.
+Persons to whom such restrictions apply must not access this site or related services.

 Accessing our site

-From time to time, we may restrict access to some parts of our site or app, or our entire site or app.
+From time to time, we may restrict access to some parts of our site, or our entire site.

 Intellectual property rights

-Unless otherwise indicated, we are the owner or the licensee of all intellectual property rights on our site or app, and in the material published on it.
+Unless otherwise indicated, we are the owner or the licensee of all intellectual property rights on our site, and in the material published on it.
 Those works are protected by copyright laws and treaties around the world.
 All such rights are reserved.

 You must not modify the paper or digital copies of any materials you have printed off or downloaded in any way, and you must not use any illustrations, photographs, video or audio sequences or any graphics separately from any accompanying text.

-Our status (and that of any identified contributors), or the status of any third party as the authors of material on our site or app must always be acknowledged.
+Our status (and that of any identified contributors), or the status of any third party as the authors of material on our site must always be acknowledged.

 Reliance on information posted

-The information contained in this site and app, and any advice or opinion given is for educational purposes only and is not intended nor implied to be a substitute for a consultation with a healthcare professional.
-We cannot guarantee that information provided by us through this site or the app will meet your health or medical requirements.
-You should seek appropriate medical advice before taking or refraining from taking any action in reliance on any information contained in this site or app.
-We disclaim all liability and responsibility arising from any reliance placed on such materials by any visitor to our site or app, or by anyone who may be informed of any of its contents.
-Whilst we have taken every precaution in compiling this site and app, none of its contributors can be held responsible for any action (or the lack thereof) taken by any person or organisation wherever they are based, as a result, direct or otherwise, of our provision of information contained in or accessed through this site or app.
-The site may include information and materials uploaded by other users of the site or app, including to bulletin boards and chat rooms.
+The information contained in this site, and any advice or opinion given is for educational purposes only and is not intended nor implied to be a substitute for a consultation with a healthcare professional.
+We cannot guarantee that information provided by us through this site will meet your health or medical requirements.
+You should seek appropriate medical advice before taking or refraining from taking any action in reliance on any information contained in this site.
+We disclaim all liability and responsibility arising from any reliance placed on such materials by any visitor to our site or none of its contributors can be held responsible for any action (or the lack thereof) taken by any person or organisation wherever they are based, as a result, direct or otherwise, of our provision of information contained in or accessed through this site.
+The site may include information and materials uploaded by other users of the site, including to bulletin boards and chat rooms.
 This information and these materials have not been verified or approved by us.
-The views expressed by other users on our site or app do not represent our views or values.
-If you wish to complain about information and materials uploaded by other users please contact us at email@example.com.
+The views expressed by other users on our site do not represent our views or values.
+If you wish to complain about information and materials uploaded by other users please contact us at [email protected].

 Our site changes regularly

-We have used all reasonable care and skill in compiling the content of this site and app.
+We have used all reasonable care and skill in compiling the content of this site.
 However, our responsibility for loss or damage suffered by you is excluded or limited as follows:

 - Whether you are a consumer or a business user, we do not exclude or limit in any way our liability to you where it would be unlawful to do so.
 This includes our liability for death or personal injury arising from our negligence, the negligence of our employees, agents or subcontractors, nor our liability for fraud or fraudulent misrepresentation as to a fundamental matter, nor any other liability which cannot be excluded or limited under applicable law.